ibbles/LearningUnreal/Tick.md

 Some types, such as [[Actor]] and [[Component]], can get a callback once per tick.
 The callback is named `Tick`.
+In C++ the virtual member function is called `Tick` or `TickComponent`, depending on the parent class.
 The `Tick` callback is passed the amount of time that has passed since the last tick, called `Delta Time`.
 Or rather, the time the previous tick took in total.
 The sum of all `Delta Time` is the total game time.